 In laboratory operations, frequent transfer of chemicals from labeled containers to secondary containers (e.g. beakers, flasks, or bottles) is common.
 Because of this, individuals do not have to label a secondary container if, the material transferred remains under the individual’s possession and is used completely during the same “shift” or lab session.
 This means that the individual may not leave the area or laboratory without first labeling the secondary container properly.
 Although an individual may transfer or prepare a material for use over a period of a week, the individual’s “possession” ends when they leave the lab or area for any reason (e.g. lunch, break, meeting, etc.).

 Chemical Fume Hood Safety

-There are 25 chemical fume hoods in the three buildings that house various laboratories and research areas used by the School of Natural Sciences & Mathematics.
+There are 25 chemical fume hoods in the three buildings that house various laboratories and research areas used by the College of Natural Sciences & Mathematics.
 The chemical fume hoods are engineering controls that provide additional protection from hazardous and toxic chemicals used in the laboratory.
 All chemical fume hoods are continuous flow (constant air volume) hoods.
 All chemical fume hoods are tested annually.
 Results of the annual testing are posted on each chemical fume hood.
 Before working in a hood, users should ensure that the fume hood has been tested within the last year.
 Additionally, the following guidelines will help ensure users’ safety: